Alamein Kopu: Early life and career

 Kopu was raised in Ōpōtiki, Kopu was the seventh in a family of twenty children.
 Her family was not wealthy, and Kopu characterised her youth as containing "much hardship".
 In 1978, her family moved to Sydney, Australia.

-In Australia, Kopu became worked in community programmes aimed at drug addicts and prostitutes at a crisis centre in Kings Cross.
-She continued this line of work after arriving back in New Zealand in 1986, working with Betty Wark in the Aroha Society.
+In Australia, Kopu worked in community programmes aimed at drug addicts and prostitutes at a crisis centre in Kings Cross, New South Wales.
+She continued this line of work after arriving back in New Zealand in 1986, working with Betty Wark at the Aroha Society.
 Kopu also had considerable involvement in rehabilitation programmes for criminals acting as house parents for long term prison inmates after their release.

 Political career

-In addition to this work, Kopu was also involved in various Māori cultural and educational programs.
+In addition to her rehabilitation work, Kopu was also involved in various Māori cultural and educational programs.
 She quickly joined Mana Motuhake, a political party based around promoting Māori interests and welfare.
-When Mana Motuhake joined with several other groups to establish the Alliance, Kopu became involved in the new organization.
-In the 1993 election, she stood as its candidate for the Eastern Māori, but was unsuccessful.
-In the 1996 election, the first to be conducted under the new MMP system, Kopu contested the Te Tai Rawhiti seat, and was ranked twelfth on the Alliance list.
+When Mana Motuhake joined with several other groups to establish the Alliance, Kopu became involved in the new organisation.
+In the 1993 election, she stood as its candidate in Eastern Maori, but was unsuccessful.
+In the 1996 election, the first to be conducted under the new MMP system, Kopu contested the Te Tai Rawhiti seat, essentially a reconfigured Eastern Maori.
+She was also ranked twelfth on the Alliance list.
 While she did not win Te Tai Rawhiti, the Alliance received enough votes for Kopu to enter parliament as a list MP.
 In parliament she was an Alliance spokesperson on Māori affairs, women and youth.

-Kopu gradually came under increasing criticism, having been unemployed for nearly two decades prior to her lucrative appointment as an MP and the 'backdoor' manner in which she was seen as having attained that position (MP Sandra Lee had threatened to resign if the Alliance did not include Kopu in a high place on the party list).
+Kopu gradually came under increasing criticism.
+She had been unemployed for nearly two decades prior to her lucrative election as an MP.
+She was also seen as having been elected in a 'backdoor' manner; Mana Mohutake leader Sandra Lee had threatened to resign if the Alliance did not include Kopu in a high place on the party list.
 This was compounded by her apparent lack of participation – many Alliance colleagues complained that she was rarely seen in Parliament, and believed that she was not doing sufficient work.
 She claimed her disengagement was a perception that she was being left out of Alliance decision making.
 Other causes of criticism stemmed from internal tensions between different factions of Mana Motuhake.
 Kopu resented the criticism, and voiced the possibility of leaving the Alliance.
 Party leader Jim Anderton and party president Matt McCarten sought a meeting to address Kopu's concerns, wishing her to remain in the party, but just before the scheduled meeting with them Kopu gave an interview on Māori News stating she was leaving the Alliance to form her own party.